seberg/numpy/doc/neps/nep-00XX-new-dtypes.rst

 both could infer that they can unsafely cast between one another when in fact some conbinations should cast safely or preserve the Unit (both of which the "base" ``Float64`` would discard).
+In the proposed implementation this is not possible, since the two implementations are not aware of each other.

 **Notes:**